christyjacob4/appwrite-kotlin-demo/README.md

 ## 📁 Folder Structure

-Each folder under the `ui` directory has interactions with one particular API of Appwrite.
-The `Accounts` directory contains interactions with Appwrite's Account's API and so on.
+Each of the `*Test.kt` files contains the example usage of that particular API.

-`Client.kt` contains a singleton object that initializes the Appwrite client.
+In each file, replace the placeholder values with your endpoint, projectID and API key and simply run the `main` function.

 ```sh
 appwrite-kotlin-demo git:(main) ✗ tree src